 Sometimes campsites have platforms that campers can use.
 These are nice since they get you off of the wet ground but unfortunately, they can also lead to condensation.
 This is because cold air may be able to circulate underneath your tent.
 In this case, the cold air from the floor hits the warmth of your body and condensation occurs underneath of you.
 This leads to a wet tent floor.

-If you’re still getting condensation on your tent’s floor, you may need to block the airflow underneath of the tent platform.
+If you’re still getting condensation on your tent’s floor, you may need to block the airflow underneath the tent platform.
 You can do this by putting up any physical barrier.
 This could be dirt, rocks, duffel bags, or even plastic wrap.

 Wet Tent Floor Without a Platform

 Are you camping on the ground and still getting a wet tent floor?
-If so, you may be camping on an area that is likely to cause moisture buildup.
+If so, you may be camping in an area that is likely to cause moisture buildup.
 Stay away from grassy areas and try to camp directly on the dirt when possible.
 If this isn’t possible, you’ll probably want to add a tent footprint to the ground.
 This should be placed between the ground and your tent.

 Tent footprints can often be purchased with your tent or you can simply make one with a tarp.
 If you go the DIY route just remember that the tent footprint should be smaller than the bottom of your floor.
 This helps to keep rainwater from getting trapped underneath your tent.
 With a larger tent footprint, you may have water pool up underneath of your tent and you may end up waking up in a puddle of water.